acierto/email-inputs/README.md

 #### replaceAll

-In case when you have to make a bulk update you can use *replaceAll* API method.
+In case when you have to make a bulk update, you can use *replaceAll* API method.
 As arguments, it takes an array of strings.

 ```javascript